c0g1t8/TwoWeeksReady-wiki/Hazard-Hunt.md

 Read only listing of home hazards that users will be able to review.

-Entry point from main screen:
+Entry point from main screen (ignore 'local alert' on main screen for now):

 ![Hazard Hunt Entry Point](https://github.com/HTBox/TwoWeeksReady/raw/master/assets/wiki/HazardHuntEntry.png)